 - Capstone (3 credits).

-In addition, the BFA candidate must audition for and be available to be cast in all four mainstage productions mounted each year by the Theatre and Dance Department.
+In addition, the BFA candidate must audition for and be available to be cast in all main stage productions mounted each year by the Theatre and Dance Department.
 Each BFA candidate is reviewed by the Theatre faculty in audition/interviews at the end of each semester.
-The BFA candidate is also responsible for completing a reading list (available from the Theatre faculty) by the last semester of the senior year.